BluAS, webpage controller for BluOS

 Don't forget to adapt the address to your situation!

-If you're using an Android browser, I recommend using Firefox (with the 'Disable CSP and CORS' add-on).
+If you're using an Android browser, I recommend using the Firefox or Kiwi browser (with the Disable CSP and CORS extension).
 Make sure you disable CORS when using it for sites other than BluAS or use it only for BluAS!
 I don't have any information about browsers on iOS, but I think any browser with a temporary CORS disable option should work.

 Donate